AJMansfield/Intelligence-Core-Public/kttu1.md

 You unlatch the pod's hatch and step out.
-The gravity is a bit lighter than you're used to, but not by much, but the and the air pressure is much lower.
+The gravity is a bit lighter than you're used to, but not by much, and the air pressure is much lower.
 Your oxygen level readings did indicate you technically could survive without your helmet, thanks to a much higher relative concentration, but you'd quickly become winded if you tried to exert yourself.